gadacz-aac/aac/docs/README.md

 ## Getting started

 ### Installation
-To start working on this project you need to [get flutter installed](https://docs.flutter.dev/get-started/install), after that you need an editor, presumably [VS Code](https://code.visualstudio.com/download).
+To start working on this project you need to [install flutter](https://docs.flutter.dev/get-started/install), after that you need an editor, presumably [VS Code](https://code.visualstudio.com/download).
 All the installations take some time, so grab yourself some drink of your preference (probably beer).
 After that, you need [git](https://git-scm.com/downloads)

 ### Getting the project
 ><br>TODO: ADD LINKS <br><br>